AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 You can open the product properties by clicking on the property icon.
 The icon appears by hovering over a product tile.
 ![cockpit product properties](assets/cockpit-properties.png)

-All the product properties are read-only because the data gets loaded in real-time from the connected backend.
-Changing product properties need to be done in the backend system which is the system of record.
+All the product properties are read-only because the data gets loaded in real time from the connected backend.
+Changing product properties must be done in the backend system which is the system of record.
 The tab 'Variants' will only appear if the product has variations.
 Clicking on the tab will display all variations with its attributes.
 ![cockpit product variants](assets/cockpit-properties-variants.png)

 The remaining tabs show all AEM content that is associated with the product.
 We will discuss these tabs in one of the next modules.

-## AEM Omnisearch
+## AEM Omnisearch {#omnisearch}

 Using Omnisearch is an easy way to find AEM content using full-text search.
 CIF extends Omnisearch with full-text search of product catalogs with its associated AEM content.
 ![commerce menu item](assets/omnisearch.png)